martysama0134/how-to-general/freebsd-tips/mysql-things.md

 --------------------------------------------------------------------------------
 # Enable query logs
-Mysql by default doens't enable any logging for the queries.
+Mysql by default doesn't enable any logging for the queries.

 To achieve that, we have two ways to do so: